Five Ways Manufacturers Can Manage Change in eCommerce

 While manufacturers are continually innovative on the product side of the business, however, these organizations often find innovation within business processes to be more challenging.
 Manufacturers have processes that have been in place for many years and are often resistant to changing them.
 They have been successful at what they have done and do not want to rock the boat.
-For valid reasons, manufacturers often avoid change within sales processes and changes to the way they interact with their customers.
-This creates an environment that makes it difficult to plan and execute a new strategy such as ecommerce.
+For valid reasons, manufacturers often avoid changes within sales processes and changes to the way they interact with their customers.
+This creates an environment that makes it difficult to plan and execute a new strategy such as eCommerce.

 The Need to Manage Change is Inevitable

 When a business makes the decision to drive down an eCommerce path, managing the related changes may be the most important responsibility within the project.
 Resistance to the change that comes from a digital strategy can come in many forms.
 Some within the organization might be hesitant to make the investment.
 Others might see a digital strategy as too large of a change to their day-to-day work activities, and many individuals are leery about changing time-tested business processes.